cnJLiu/cnJLiu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 I am a Ph.D. student at the [National Engineering Research Center of Robot Visual Perception and Control Technology](http://robot.hnu.edu.cn/) of [Hunan University](https://www.hnu.edu.cn/), supervised by [Prof. Wei Sun](https://eeit.hnu.edu.cn/info/1281/4511.htm).
 I am currently a Visiting Ph.D.
 Student at the Machine Intelligence Group of the [University of Western Australia](https://www.uwa.edu.au/), supervised by [Prof. Ajmal Mian](https://ajmalsaeed.net/).
 I also work closely with [Prof. Nicu Sebe](http://disi.unitn.it/~sebe/) and [Prof. Hossein Rahmani](https://sites.google.com/view/rahmaniatlu/).

-My research focuses on 3D computer vision, deep learning, and their applications for robotic manipulation.
+My research focuses on 3D machine vision, deep learning, and their applications for robotic manipulation.
 Specifically, I have worked on object pose estimation and tracking.
-Subsequent research focuses include label-efficient learning for generalized robotic 3D vision perception and manipulation.
+Subsequent research focuses include label-efficient learning for generalized robotic multimodal perception and manipulation.
 I was motivated to conduct this doctoral research due to my passion for realizing intelligent perception and autonomous manipulation of robots in 3D space.

 # 🔥 News
 - *2024.05*: &nbsp;🎉🎉 A comprehensive survey of deep learning-based object pose estimation was posted on arXiv.
 Feel free to contact us if you have any suggestions.